COMMGMT 2500NA - Organisational Behaviour II

 - Assessment must maintain academic standards.

-• All requests for extensions should be directed in writing to the Lecturer-in charge before the due date.
+1. Please note that all requests for extensions should be directed in writing to the Lecturer-in charge no later than 48 hours before the due date.
 Extension requests after this time will only be granted for exceptional circumstances.
 This does not include poor time management or poor file management.

-• A late assignment where no extension has been granted will be penalised by a reduction of 5 marks for each day, or part of a day, that it is late.
+3. All assignments are to be lodged at, or prior to, the due date and time.
+A late assignment where no extension has been granted will be penalised by a reduction of 5% of the mark given for each day, or part of a day, that it is late.

-• Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Marks may be deducted in the final examination because of unclear handwriting.
+5. Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+Marks may be deducted in the final examination because of poor handwriting.

 Presentation of Assignments

 1. Students must retain a copy of all assignments submitted.

 2. All individual assignments must be attached to an Assignment Cover Sheet that must be signed and dated by the student before submission.
 Lecturers will withhold students’ results until such time as the student has signed the Assignment Cover Sheet.

 3. All group assignments must be attached to a Group Assignment Cover Sheet that must be signed and dated by all group members before submission.
 All team members are expected to contribute approximately equally to a group assignment.